sopra-fs22-group-16/sopra-fs22-group-16-client/README.md

 The `Game` component manages the game and handles general input, such as whether animations are enabled and if the user wants to surrender.
 The `Map` component displays the map, delegates the `Unit` components and manages the input of the user.

-Another major component is the `UnitModel` as it manages the state of the units and is responsible for calculating attack range, movement range and paths in the game.
+Another major component is the `UnitModel` as it manages the state of the units and calculates attack range, movement range and paths in the game.

 The main entry point of the application in the client is the [index.js](https://github.com/sopra-fs22-group-16/sopra-fs22-group-16-client/blob/master/src/index.js) file.